Skip to main content

 Brave the Elements

-The high country of the Coconino National Forest high elevation zone on the Colorado Plateau.
+The high country of the Coconino National Forest is located in a high elevation zone on the Colorado Plateau.
 In this region, elevations above the Mogollon Rim are typically around 7,000 feet above sea level — rising to nearly 13,000 feet above sea level at Humphreys Peak, and 9,000 feet above sea level (or more) in the surrounding Cinder Hills.

 The weather of the Coconino National Forest varies drastically depending on season.
 Winters can be cold and snowy with temperatures frequently dipping below freezing, and summers can be dry and hot.
 Northern Arizona visitors should plan accordingly and keep safety in mind during all seasons here on the forest.